serlo/frontend/README.md

 You can define global css vars in our theme.
 This theme is available to all styled-components.
 Tools from polished can be used, too.
 Look at `src/theme.tsx` for more information.

+## CSS Reset

+According to this [article](https://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation), laying your own css foundation is doable and nowadays the preferred way.
+The file `globalstyles.tsx` contains our css global styles for some kind of good default without bloat.

+## onclickoutside

+! add example here.

-## Open questions
+## Components

-- We have a lot of css vars, put them into theming?
-- How to structure components?
+?
+How to structure components?